sveltejs/language-tools/docs/README.md

 #### Component syntax highlighting does not work

 If your syntax highlighting seems to be not working for Svelte components, it may be that your color theme either sets the component color to "white" or does not set this kind of token at all.
-To change this, you can add something like the following in your `settings.json`:
+To change this in VSCode, you can add something like the following to your `settings.json`:

 ```
 {